ethanp/Notes/Networking and Network Programming Notes.md

 ### HTTPS (HTTP Secure)

 * Provides **authentication** of the website and associated web server that one is communicating with, which protects against *man-in-the-middle* attacks
 * Also provides **bidirectional encryption** of communications between a client and server, which protects against *eavesdropping* and *tampering* with or *forging* the communication's contents
 * Everything in the HTTPS message is encrypted, including the headers, and the request/response load.
 * Technically, not a protocol in and of itself, but the result of layering `HTTP` on `SSL`/`TLS`
 * Relies on *certificate authorities* to verify the owner of the certificate
-    * Snowden's documents revealed that this *still* allows *man-in-the-middle* attacks
+    * Snowden's documents revealed that this *still* allows *man-in-the- middle* attacks
 * Note: a site *must* be *completely* hosted over HTTPS (without having some of its contents loaded over HTTP) or the user will be vulnerable to some attacks and surveillance.
 * Uses `port 443` by default (not `80`)
 * To serve over HTTPS without the client's browser showing a warning, one must create a public key certificate signed by a certificate authority.
 This may cost $8 -- $70 per year.

 ### SOAP (Simple Object Access Protocol)